swiftpp/swiftpp/README.md

 implemented for the Swift ecosystem, so as Swift continues to move across platforms and architectures, it will carry the seeds for ++Swift apps as well.

-More details to follow, but it's time to build stuff!
+More details to follow, but now it's time to build stuff!